mprib/FMC_projects/FMC_OpenSim/README.md

 6. ~~unittest of add_marker method~~
 7. ~~Create method to add markers in bulk from config spreadsheet~~
 8. automate updates of model scaling.xml
+   1. set template model name
+   2. set trc file
+   3. set output model name
+   4. set time range in trc
 9.  modify an osim model to create a marker at the distal end of a segment
 10. run inverse kinematics on a trc file given a model
 11. modify a scaling file to change the input model
 12. modify a scaling file to change the output model
 13. modify a scaling file to define new scaling factors for a segment

 ## Future Directions